Ecology Surveys

 Acts of UK law that actively manage plants and wildlife include the Wildlife and Countryside Act 1981, the Conservation of Habitats and Species Regulations 2017, and the Town and Country Planning Act 1990.

-Other related acts include the Planning (Listed Buildings and Conservation Areas) Act 1990, the Protection of Badgers Act 1992, the Hedgerow Regulations 1997, and through BNG, the Environment Act (formerly the Environment Bill).
+Other related acts include the Planning (Listed Buildings and Conservation Areas) Act 1990, the Protection of Badgers Act 1992, the Hedgerow Regulations 1997 and, through BNG, the Environment Act (formerly the Environment Bill).

 Types of Ecological Surveys